mizurex/welp/README.md

 ## Welp – AI Study Planner

-Generate a structured study plan from your content, visualize it as a graph, add notes, and open topics in your favorite AI (ChatGPT, Claude, Grok).
-Plans persist locally (no database).
+Generate a structured study plan for your content, visualize it as a graph, add notes, and open topics in your favorite AI (ChatGPT, Claude, Grok).
+Plans persist locally.

 ### Features
-- AI-generated study plan (days → topics → subtopics)
+- AI-generated study plan
-- Interactive graph with custom nodes (expand details, add note nodes)
+- Interactive graph with custom nodes
-- One-click “Open in ▾” (ChatGPT / Claude / Grok)
-- Auto-save and restore via localStorage
+- Auto-save and restore via indexed db
 - Export plan as JSON
-- Mobile restriction page for a desktop-first UX

 ### Tech Stack
 - Next.js (App Router), React, TypeScript